 Garden waste is collected fortnightly starting in the spring until early winter.

-The seasonal break means that there won’t be any garden waste bin collections between the end of November 2018 and the end of February 2019, so please use the remaining collections until then to empty your garden waste bin.
+The seasonal break means that there won’t be any garden waste bin collections between December 2019 until the end of February 2020, so please use the remaining collections until then to empty your garden waste bin.

 Garden waste bins should be put on the edge of your property by 6.45am on your collection day.

 What to put in your garden waste bin

 - hedge and shrub clippings

 - plants and weeds

 - leaves, twigs and bark